 Q: What is the octet rule, and why is it important?

 A: The octet rule states that atoms tend to gain, lose, or share electrons to achieve a stable electron configuration with eight valence electrons, resembling that of a noble gas.
 It's important because it helps predict how atoms will bond together to form molecules.
-However, there are exceptions to the octet rule, such as hydrogen (which aims for a duet) and elements like boron and beryllium (which can be stable with less than eight electrons).
+Even so, there are exceptions to the octet rule, such as hydrogen (which aims for a duet) and elements like boron and beryllium (which can be stable with less than eight electrons).

 Q: How do I determine which atom should be the central atom in a Lewis structure?